dwavesystems/dwave-cloud-client/docs/intro.rst

 functionality; for example:

 * List and update existing configuration files on your system
-* Establish a connection to (ping) a solver based on a configuration file and return timing information
+* Establish a connection to (ping) a solver and return timing information
-* Show configured solvers information
+* Show information on configured solvers

 Run *dwave* -\\-\ *help* for information on all the CLI options.